bertolinocastro/logbuch/README.md

 $ python3 -m pip install .
 ```

 _**Warning**_ _You may notice the last command may not work even after installing `python3.7` or higher.
 In order to solve that, just `export` prepending your newer python command to `PATH`.
-You may also create an alias for it or create a symlink.
+You may also create an alias or a symlink for it.
 There are many resources on the web to solve this problem._

 ## Configuration